lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 	manager="wpickett"
 	editor=""/>

 <tags
 	ms.service="app-service-web"
-	ms.date="10/07/2015"
-	wacn.date=""/>
+	ms.workload="web"
+	ms.tgt_pltfrm="na"
+	ms.devlang="dotnet"
+	ms.topic="article"
+	ms.date="03/21/2016"
+	wacn.date=""
+	ms.author="riande"/>

-# Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites
+# Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure App Service

 This tutorial shows how to build a secure ASP.NET MVC 5 web app that lets users log in with credentials from Facebook or Google.
 The app is a simple contact list that uses the ADO.NET Entity Framework for database access.
-You'll deploy the app to [Azure Websites](/documentation/services/web-sites/).
+You'll deploy the app to [Azure App Service](/documentation/articles/app-service-changes-existing-services/).

 On completing the tutorial, you'll have a secure data-driven web application up and running in the cloud and using a cloud database.
 The following illustration shows the login page for the completed application.